Coming up next, our final news roundup and information overload hour.

 No, they have billions and billions of dollars in budget deficits that they have.

-Um it was his state that gave this truck driver that license.
+It was his state that gave this truck driver that license.

 Well, not only a license, but sanctuary state protections when he entered the country illegally into California.

-Washington State, California gave him a commercial driver's license.
+Washington state, California gave him a commercial driver's license.

 Then we find out after he killed three Floridians that he was not proficient at speaking English, couldn't read road signs.

-Uh we have been trying to get Governor Tweety Bird, Governor Podcaster, Governor I Hate Trump every second of every minute of every hour of every day to respond to us.
+We have been trying to get Governor Tweety Bird, Governor Podcaster, Governor I Hate Trump every second of every minute of every hour of every day to respond to us.

-And Mr. Part-time governor, full-time Tweety Bird, full-time podcaster won't get back in touch with us.
+And Mr. Part-time Governor, full-time Tweety Bird, full-time podcaster won't get back in touch with us.

 And I'm trying to understand why.